Topological protection breakdown: a route to frustrated ferroelectricity: Results

-The basic phenomenology and analysis are reported in Fig.\ref{RealPerc}, showing the transition from light transmission to no light or partial light transmission as the SC structure is lost.
-For $T_C-4.5K$, the crossed polarizer image suddenly becomes completely opaque at $E_c$ = 2.91 kV/cm, resulting in the breakup of the SC structure that generates an overall depolarized transmitted beam (see Fig.\ref{RealPerc}(a)).
-Polarization transmission images through the sample have been selected to show the percolative nature of the observed phenomena at three different temperatures, below $T_C$ = 294K, and different electric field values $E$, as shown in Fig.\ref{RealPerc}(b).
+Cluster patterning is directly observed using laser light cross-polarizer transmission microscopy \cite{PercolationSC} (see Appendix \ref{ExperimentalApp} for a detailed description of the experimental setup).
+Specifically, light propagating in the SC structure becomes depolarized and hence is able to pass through the crossed polarizers \cite{Ferraro2017}.
+Regions where no transmission is observed identify where the SC is either not formed or has a defect, such as in proximity of a domain wall.
+Basic phenomenology and analysis are reported in Fig.\ref{RealPerc}, showing the transition from light transmission, partial, to no light transmission as the SC structure is caused to break down.
+Increasing the bias field for a sample cooled to $T_C-4.5K$, at $E_c$ = 2.91 kV/cm the crossed polarizer image suddenly becomes opaque, indicating SC breakup and an ensuing overall depolarized transmitted beam (see Fig.\ref{RealPerc}(a)).
+Polarization transmission images have been selected to show the percolative nature of the observed phenomena at three different temperatures below $T_C$ = 294K, and for different electric field values $E$, as shown in Fig.\ref{RealPerc}(b).
 For temperatures up to $T_C-3.5K$, the SC no longer manifests sudden polarization changes.
-Crossed-polarizer transmission starts to decrease along particular directions, oriented at 45 degrees relative to the crystal principal axes.
-Bias-induced distortions predominantly affect the SC structure along these inclined paths at the critical field value $E_c$ = 2.81 kV/cm.
+Transmission starts to decrease along particular directions, oriented at 45 degrees relative to the crystal principal axes.
+Bias-induced distortions are found to predominantly affect the SC structure along these inclined paths, at the critical field value $E_c$ = 2.81 kV/cm.
 Despite this, light transmission remains evident in the overall image.
-A different behavior appears at $T_C-2.5K$.
-In fact, SC distortions appear at a lower field, $E_c$=2.5 kV/cm, along inclined paths, analogously to the previous case.
-As the bias field increases, the dark regions expand along these specific directions until they cover the entire transmitted image at $E_c$= 2.86 kV/cm (see SM), analogously to the case at $T_C-4.5K$.
+A different behavior is found at $T_C-2.5K$.
+Specifically, while analogous SC distortions appear along inclined paths, but at a lower field, $E_c$=2.5 kV/cm, as the bias is increased, the darker regions are observed to expand along these specific directions until they cover the entire transmitted image at $E_c$= 2.86 kV/cm (see Appendix \ref{PerAnalysis}), as seen at $T_C-4.5K$.